joshi-aparna/blog/content/blog/k8sidecar/index.md

 That was my situation with a workload in Kubernetes:

 - Container A consumed logs to export to an external system using a custom exe.
-- Container B generated business logic that generates the logs.
+- Container B contained business logic that generates the logs.

 Container A needed a non-deterministic time to authenticate to the external system and start the log consumption service.
 If B started too early, logs were lost.